filippoveronesi/FluffyDiscordBot/README.md

 python3 main.py
 ```
 ### Discord Token
-> Remember to set yout personal Discord's environment Token Key, **_it's a secret key, don't share it, pay attention if you use it as a normal string in the application!_**.
+> Remember to set your personal Discord's environment Token Key, **_it's a secret key, don't share it, pay attention if you use it as a normal string in the application!_**.

 > You can find your token in [Discord's Developer site](https://discord.com/developers/applications) just doing the login with your Discord's credentials.